Family Law Trials in Ontario

 Rule 23 of the Family Law Rules provides direction on how to prepare for your trial and provide evidence.
-If you are going to trial and you are the Applicant or the moving party in a motion, you must prepare a trial record, which is to be served on every party and person/agency required to be served and filed with the court at least 30 calendar days before the start of the trial.
+If you are going to trial and you are the Applicant or the moving party in a motion, you must prepare a trial record and filed with the court at least 30 calendar days before the start of the trial.

 This trial record includes numerous documents, including:

-· A copy of the application that was filed with the court;
+- A copy of the application submitted to the court

-For more information on what is included in the Trial Record as well as how to prepare your evidence and witnesses, please refer to the Ministry of the Attorney General’s Guide to Procedures in Family Court.
+For more information, please refer to the Ministry of the Attorney General’s Guide to Procedures in Family Court.

-A basic trial begins with written or oral opening statements, during which each party (beginning with the Applicant) introduces the issues they are asking the court to decide, the orders they seek, the law they are relying on, and a summary of the evidence they intend to enter during the trial.
+At the beginning of the Law Trial starts oral opening statements.
+During which each party introduces the issues they are asking the court to decide.
+Then the orders they seek and a summary of the evidence they intend to enter during the trial.
 This provides the trial judge with a road map of the facts, issues and what to expect.

-The court may order you to pay some or all of the costs of the other party, in cases where you fail to appear in court, are not adequately prepared, or if the judge feels your conduct or position is unreasonable.
+The court may order you to pay some or all of the costs of the other party in cases where you fail to appear in court.
+Having a fair and collaboration will speed up the resolution of conflicts between parties.

 Rules 17, 18 and 24 of the Family Law Rules tell you more about costs.